 But of course, just recognizing them isn’t enough.
 Being proactive and practicing stress relief (even when you’re NOT stressed) can help you keep those stressful feelings at bay.

-Practice stress relief like meditation, exercise, journaling, therapy or counseling, art or music therapy, deep breathing, or affirmations.
+Practice stress relief like meditation, mindfulness and being present, exercise, journaling, therapy or counseling, art or music therapy, deep breathing, or affirmations.

 READ MORE: Top 5 Benefits of Self-Love and Self-Care